bozonx/vitepress-sls-blog-tmpl/README.md

 ---
 title: some name
 type: article
-previewText: text for list item
+description: meta descr content
-metaDescr: If set it will be used in a meta descr.
-If not set then previewText will be used
+previewText: text for list item.
+If not set then `description` will be used
 # ID of author of site team
 authorId: john-smith
 youtubeLink: htts://...